 This is not a Geographic Information Science class, so we did not touch on the many tools that sf and terra offer for manipulating and managing your spatial data.
 The best references for cleaning, managing and analyzing spatial data in R are Geocomputation with R (GWR) and Spatial Data Science (SDS).
 Both are freely available through the links provided.

-For more on using ggplot()
+For more on using ggplot() to map, check out this

 and this.